Qirwash ibn al-Muqallad: Brief defection to the Fatimids

-It was this complex political situation that drove Qirwash to switch his allegiance from the Sunni Abbasid caliph al-Qadir, a puppet of the Buyids, to the Shi'a Fatimid caliph of Cairo, al-Hakim bi-Amr Allah.
+It was this complex political situation that drove Qirwash to switch his allegiance from the Sunni al-Qadir, a puppet of the Buyids, to the Shi'a Fatimid caliph of Cairo, al-Hakim bi-Amr Allah.
 On 18 August 1010, Qirwash had the Friday sermon read in the name of al-Hakim in Mosul, followed on 14 October by Anbar, and on 21 October in Anbar and al-Mada'in.

 Whether meant as a genuine shift in allegiance, or merely as an assertion of his independence, this move backfired.
 The Buyids mobilized money and men against him under al-Hasan ibn Ustadh Hurmuz, and even before the gifts sent from Cairo arrived, Qirwash had returned to the Abbasid allegiance.
 The whole affair left his position in Iraq severely weakened.
 At the same time, this episode resulted in the proclamation of al-Qadir's anti-Fatimid Baghdad Manifesto.

 Under Sultan al-Dawla and Musharrif al-Dawla

 The Buyid chief emir Baha al-Dawla died in December 1012, and was succeeded by his son Sultan al-Dawla.
-Faced with opposition to his rule by powerful local warlords and the Bedouin tribes, he allied with Qirwash, taking his sister Jibara as wife.
+Faced with opposition to his rule by powerful local warlords and the Bedouin tribes, he allied with Qirwash, taking his sister (or daughter) Jibara as wife.
 With their backing, he was able to take control of Baghdad itself, neutralize the other Bedouin tribes and finally subdue the Iraqi marshlands, that had been autonomous for decades, to the authority of Baghdad.

 Nevertheless, the decline of Buyid power was evident during this time, not least due to the infighting of the Buyid emirs.
 This further destabilized the political situation in Iraq, as various Arab and Kurdish groups felt free to pursue their own aims against their local rivals.
 Thus in 1018, Ibn Mazyad's grandson Dubays allied with the Uqaylid sheikh of Samarra, Gharib ibn Maqan, against the latter's cousin, Rafi ibn al-Husayn.
 The Buyids joined the former, while Qirwash assisted Rafi, hoping thus to extend his own influence over central Iraq.
 As a result, in 1020, the Banu Asad together with the Buyid troops defeated Qirwash, who was taken prisoner.
 Rafi immediately joined Gharib and, with Buyid assistance, captured Tikrit.
 Qirwash was able to escape and sought the assistance of the Khafaja, only to be defeated again by Buyid troops west of the Euphrates.
 Qirwash was able to quickly reconcile himself with the Buyids, however, possibly aided by the replacement of Sultan al-Dawla by his younger brother, Musharrif al-Dawla, in March 1021.

 Musharrif al-Dawla maintained good relations with the Uqaylids, but after his unexpected death in 1025, the struggle between the Buyid emirs Jalal al-Dawla and Abu Kalijar again destabilized the political situation in Iraq.